Best Tools for Sales

 - Quora – for knowledge sharing, understanding the World, authority management, and networking.

 - Facebook – for me: expecting/waiting for Facebook becoming a business networking tool, building a network now.
+Still in 2022 this hasn’t happened and doesn’t look likely to happen any time soon.

 I work with a few social networks simply because I expect they will become players for business networking in the future.
 Networks are like opportunities: You need to build them before you need them.
 Too often I’ve seen people need a network, but having no structured way around working with networking they lost networking opportunity.
 Be structural and consistent in your networking – it will be one of your biggest strengths in sales.